7 FAM 1290

 a.
 You must consult CA/OCS/ACS if you receive a request for renunciation of relinquishment of U.S. citizenship in the case of a defector, deserters or person avoiding Selective Service.

 b.
 Renunciation of U.S. nationality may not affect the obligation that members of the U.S. military are under to complete this service.
 (10 U.S.C.
-504 (b)(1) provides that a person may be enlisted in any armed force if the person is a national of the United States; an alien who is lawfully admitted for permanent residence.
+504 (b)(1) provides that a person may be enlisted in any armed force if the person is a national of the United States; a non-U.S. citizen who is lawfully admitted for permanent residence.
 The statute also provides notwithstanding paragraph (1), the Secretary concerned may authorize the enlistment of a person not described in paragraph (1) if the Secretary of Defense determines that such enlistment is vital to the national interest.)

 c.
 Loss of nationality may not affect a person’s obligation to register with the Selective Service System.
 The Selective Service System operates with permanent authorization under the Military Selective Service Act (U.S.C.
 App.
 451; 50 U.S.C.
 App 460; 32 CFR 1600 – 1699).
-With few exceptions, all male United States citizens (including dual nationals) and male aliens residing in the United States and its territories (see 9 FAM 601.4) must register within 30 days of their 18th birthday.
+With few exceptions, all male United States citizens (including dual nationals) and male non-U.S. citizens residing in the United States and its territories (see 9 FAM 601.4) must register within 30 days of their 18th birthday.
 (See 7 FAM 550.)
 (See also Jolley v.
 Immigration and Naturalization Service, 441 F.2d 1245 (1971).)

 d.
 You should inform potential renunciants who are motivated by the desire to avoid military service that renunciation is not a shield from prosecution for desertion or failure to register in accordance with the law.